-- Parents of all boarders at the School are required to fully complete a Medical Form before the pupil joins the School by which parents' consent to the administration of non-prescription medication.
-If a parent opts not to give this consent, this is then flagged by the school nurses to house staff (via the computerised medical record - this is logged in the consent section) - Written records of all medication administered to boarders are recorded on iSAMS and retained by the Wellness Centre. (house staff also have limited access to the medical record which includes parental consent/conditions/allergies)
+- Parents of all boarders at the School are required to complete the Pupil Medical Form on Parent Portal fully, before the pupil joins the School, by which parents' consent to the administration of non-prescription medication.
+The Admissions team and the School Office staff ensure the Pupil Medical Form is completed prior to starting at the School.
+If a parent opts not to give this consent, this is then flagged by the school nurses to house staff (via the computerised medical record - this is logged in the consent section).
+Parents are obliged to report any changes to the Wellness Centre staff via the annual update form.
+Parents are also reminded to inform the Wellness Centre about changes to a pupil's health or medication in all trip letters. - Written records of all medication administered to boarders are recorded on iSAMS and retained by the Wellness Centre.
+(House staff also have limited access to the medical record which includes parental consent/conditions/allergies)